 Where to Stay in Oxford

-If you want to stay in Oxford for longer than a day, there are plenty of options in Oxford for accommodation to suit the majority of budgets.
+If you want to stay in Oxford for longer than a day, there are plenty of options to suit most budgets.

-Our room was very comfortable, and the included English breakfast was of course appreciated.
+Our room was very comfortable, and the included English breakfast was much appreciated.
 Other details like free wi-fi and luggage storage rounded out a solid offering.

-If you’d prefer to be more central, there are lots of options for city centre accommodation in Oxford – check out the booking.com listings for Oxford here to get yourself started.
+If you’d prefer to be more central, there are lots of options for city-centre accommodation in Oxford.
+Have a look at the booking.com listings for Oxford here to get yourself started.

 How to Get To Oxford from London